 Is San Miguel Chapel really the oldest church in the United States?
 It’s hard to say for sure, of course, but if you accept its 1610 building date, it’s certainly in the running.

-San Miguel Chapel was, in fact, built around that time, by a group of Tlexcalan Indians who came from Mexico with the first Spanish settlement party.
+San Miguel Chapel was, in fact, built around that time, by a group of Tlaxcalan Indians who came from Mexico with the first Spanish settlement party.
 They settled here, on the south bank of the Santa Fe River, in what is now known as Santa Fe’s oldest neighborhood, the Barrio de Analco.
 When the Spanish moved their own capital to Santa Fe in 1609, they worshipped at San Miguel until their own parish church was built.

 So where’s the controversy?
-Some say the church was completely destroyed in the 1680 Pueblo Revolt and that is was rebuilt in 1710 after the Spanish returned to New Mexico.
-But there is ample evidence that the church was still standing – though its roof and interior had burned – when Don Diego de Vargas reclaimed the capital city.
+Some say the church was completely destroyed in the 1680 Pueblo Revolt and that it was rebuilt in 1710 after the Spanish returned to New Mexico.
+But there is ample evidence that the church was still standing — though its roof and interior had burned — when Don Diego de Vargas reclaimed the capital city.

 The “Inside” Tour of the Interior of San Miguel

 Some people take this inscription as evidence that the church was completely rebuilt in 1710.
-Others say that the church was redone using the original shell of the building and that only the interior and roof of the long-abandoned structure was new.
+Others say that the church was redone using the original shell of the building and that only the interior and roof of the long-abandoned structure were new.

-Right in front you is a large bell: the famous bell of San Miguel.
-The story goes that the bell was cast in Spain in 1356 during the battles with the Moors (who would shortly be expelled from the country).
+Right in front of you is a large bell: the famous San Jose bell of San Miguel.
+One story goes that the bell was cast in Spain in 1356 during the battles with the Moors (who would shortly be expelled from the country).
 It was brought to Mexico in the early seventeenth century, and was carried to New Mexico by Don Diego de Vargas’s 1692 resettlement party and later installed in San Miguel’s bell tower.
 It is said that the bell, cast from the gold and silver jewelry and household items of Spain’s devout Catholics, had the sweetest peal in all Christendom.
 Test it for yourself!
 There’s a mallet provided for just that purpose.
 But be forewarned: legend says that anyone who rings San Miguel’s bell will always return to Santa Fe.

 The beautiful altar screen (reredos) was commissioned in 1798.
 Its top panel holds an image of St. Michael the Archangel, painted by Don Bernardo Miera y Pacheco, an early santero (artisan who creates sacred works) in the 1750s.
 Another panel shows St. Teresa of Avila, who was a cousin of Don Diego de Vargas’s grandmother.